How to Understand MT5 Backtesting Reports? (A Must-Learn for Beginners)

 Where to Find the Report?

-• "Backtest" tab: This contains detailed statistics and a list of trades.
+- The "Backtest" tab: Here you will find detailed statistics and a list of trades.

-• "Graph" tab: This shows the capital changes graphically.
+- The "Graph" tab: Here the capital changes are displayed graphically.

-You can right-click the report in the "Backtest" tab and select "Save Report" to save it as a webpage file (HTML format) for detailed review later.
+You can right-click the report in the "Backtest" tab and select "Save Report" to save it as a web file (HTML format) for detailed review later.

 Key Numbers to Understand in the Report (in the "Backtest" tab):